LodLive/LodView/README.md

 LodView provides (and will provide) various widgets for displaying multimedia contents, thesaurus hierarchies, external connected resources and geographical information.

 ##### Image widget
 Easy access to the image referenced in the resource.
-**TODO**: develop a simple zoom feature and a full screen gallery.

 ##### Linked LOD resources widget
 To make the context of the viewed resourced even more understandable and to prove the power of the linked data cloud, all connected resources (eg. sameAs) are automatically shown with their title, an image or a map, and an abstract.